codePrincess/ARStarter/readme.md

 1. **SwiftStarter.playground**

     This playground consists of a *four* sections which guide you through the very basics of the language.
 It will teach you what variables are, how you calculate, how you structure your code, how you can bundle values in collections and give you a rough idea what inheritance is and why you need to know about it - at least need to have heard about it.
-    Do all the exercises in the "My Level..." pages and if you get stuck take a sneak peak into the "Level ..." pages where all the solutions are placed for you.
+    Do all the exercises in the "My Level..." pages and if you get stuck take a sneak peek into the "Level ..." pages where all the solutions are placed for you.

 2. **iOS Starters**